 Server-load impact

-This is the one hosting providers care about that site owners never think of.
-Some security plugins scan constantly and hammer the database.
-On shared hosting, that's a real problem; we've had clients flagged by a host's resource limits because their security plugin was more aggressive than the traffic it was meant to defend against.
-A plugin that's brilliant on a dedicated server can tank performance on budget shared hosting.
+This is the hosting angle site owners overlook.
+Some plugins scan nonstop and thrash the database.
+On shared hosting that triggers resource caps, and we have had clients throttled because their security plugin was louder than the traffic it was supposed to stop.
+A plugin that sings on a dedicated box can kneecap budget shared plans.

 Best WordPress Security Plugins for 2026